13 Tips for Getting Wedding Photos You Absolutely Love

 If you don't want to miss a minute of your cocktail hour, schedule your couple, wedding party and family portrait photos for before the ceremony.
 Besides being incredibly sweet and emotional, first look photos are a great way to calm your nerves and have a quiet moment with your partner before you say "I do" in front of a crowd.

 12. Pick Your Head Up

-Photographers tell us that tons of couples shuffle down the aisle because they're so nervous.
-At the very least, keep your head up, even if smiling isn't going to happen.
-A thoughtful look on a bride's face pre-vows or a content look during the recessional is way better than the top of your heads.
+Photographers like to warn couples against keeping their heads down while walking down the aisle.
+You might be nervous, but keep your head up, even if smiling isn't going to happen.
+A thoughtful or content look is way better than only the top of your heads!

-Try not to sweat the small stuff, like a relocation of your portrait shoot because of rain or your flower girl melting down during the family shots.
-And allow your photographer to keep you on schedule, to frame the shots and to know what will look best -- remember, that's why you hired them.
-If you're always looking for the camera, it won't capture you quietly chatting with your new spouse or laughing with your friends.
-Your photographer should be the one worrying about capturing those moments -- not you!
+Try not to sweat the small stuff, like a relocation of your portrait shoot because of rain or a flower girl melt down during family shots.
+And allow your photographer to keep you on schedule, to frame the shots and to know what will look best—remember, that's why you hired them.
+If you're always looking for the camera, it won't capture you sharing a look with your new spouse or laughing with your friends.
+Your photographer should be the one worrying about capturing those moments—not you.